aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### isHidden() {#isHidden--}

+<b>@deprecated.</b> Please use the 'isHidden' property instead.
 Indicates whether the row is hidden.

 ```javascript
 isHidden() : boolean;